NASA-Openscapes/comms-pathway/README.md

 # Comms Pathway
 This is where we are standing up a strategy & design plan for communications skills-building.
-Our initial focus is on Mentors, but we are thinking inclusively about the needs and capacity of the entire Openscapes community.
+Our initial focus is on Mentors, but we are thinking about the needs and capacity of the entire Openscapes community.

 ***PURPOSE:***<br>
 Mentors have requested skills-building.
 A haphazard approach introduces more cognitive load without providing clarity about why it's worth doing.
 This wastes energy and undermines enthusiasm.
 Comms skills are hard enough to acquire - we need all the clarity and dedication we can get.